skylight-hq/skylight.digital/pages/brand/illustration/illustration_types.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-Even though illustrations are monochromatic, pages/layouts with many floating images should rotate through the different primary Skylight colors.
+Even though illustrations are monochromatic, pages or layouts with many floating images should rotate through the different primary Skylight colors.

 These images are used primarily within pages on the website.
 </div>